cover-me/instrDAQ/README.md

 RdName=#_V&#_I&#_R&#_t&#_s
 RdCmd=:READ?
 ```
-and the following code to the file "instrGroup1"
+and the following code to the file "instrGroup1".
+If you don't see the file, create one in the same folder with file 'Model'
 ```
 [GPIB0::1::INSTR]
 Model=SR830